isomerpages/imda-codesg/_infocomm-media-clubs-cca/SERVE: Values In Action/SERVE up emerging tech 2023.md

 * Estimated number of people engaged
 * Quote from a Club volunteer or participant reflecting on the experience
 * Only 1 submission per Club
-* Sharing within the CCA does not fulfill the criteria (eg. seniors teaching juniors)
+* Sharing within the CCA does not fulfill the criteria (eg. seniors teaching juniors) <br>

 #### Be inspired by these schools! ###
 Read about the schools and clubs that have stepped up to serve others using their digital skills!